-Some points in this passage are incorrect.
-The parts of the statement in quotation marks before and after the first ellipsis were not made on the same occasion; the second part of the statement was made in 1830, not 1831; neither part of the statement was made when formally introducing the Reform Bill (and Evans 1983 does not make that claim); and several details of the wording are incorrect.
-Further, I argue that the interpretation that Acemoglu and Robinson give to the phrase "to prevent the necessity of revolution" is incorrect.
+I argue that the interpretation that Acemoglu and Robinson give to the phrase "to prevent the necessity of revolution" is incorrect.
+Some points in the passage are also incorrect: the parts of the statement in quotation marks before and after the first ellipsis were not made on the same occasion; the second part of the statement was made in 1830, not 1831; neither part of the statement was made when the Reform Bill was formally introduced (and Evans 1983 does not make that claim); and several details of the wording are incorrect.
+I first discuss these errors, and then turn to the interpretation of the phrase "to prevent the necessity of revolution".